HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Two Robots Topology Graph/README.md

 * `dataset_robot1.csv`: cleaned labelled dataset for training GNN model.
 * `load_model.py`: code for loading trained model using PyTorch_state_dict.
 * `MLP_Model.py`: code for building and training GNN model in PyTorch.
-* `Main_MLP.py`: code for running trained model in real-time in simulator.
+* `Main_MLP.py`: code for running trained model in real-time in simulator for consensus.

 2) Differential Drive:

+* `dataset_robot1.csv`: cleaned labelled dataset for training GNN model.
+* `load_model.py`: code for loading trained model using PyTorch_state_dict.
+* `MLP_Model.py`: code for building and training GNN model in PyTorch.
+* `Main_MLP.py`: code for running trained model in real-time in simulator for consensus.